HCBrooks-lab/imdb_endtoend/README.md

 ## Future Additions
 - Expand SQL queries for deeper exploration.
-- Develop decade-level visualizations (e.g., average ratings, budget, revenue).
+- Refine decade-level visuals (e.g., adding more comparisons).
 - Incorporate dashboards in Tableau or Power BI for interactive exploration.
 - Perform deeper storytelling analysis around trends (e.g., genre evolution, box office success drivers).
 - Refine README with visuals, insights, and project flow.
-- Add SQL queries directly for data exploration.
 - Create a summary report notebook with insights and storytelling.

 ---

 ## Key Takeaways (so far)
-- Clear rise in movie production during the 1990s–2010s.
+- Clear rise in movie production during the 90's-2010s.
-- Ratings distribution is skewed around 6–7, not bell-shaped.
-- Certain genres dominate the dataset more than others.
-- Audience ratings have gradually declined over the past decades.
-- Larger budgets often correlate with higher revenues, though with significant variability.
-- A handful of directors (e.g., Spielberg, Scorseses, Coppola) consistently combine strong output with high average IMDb ratings.
+- Average IMDb ratings hover around 6.7-7.0, but vary by decade.
+- Directors like Christopher Nolan and Stanley Kubrick consistently deliver highly-rated films.

 ---

 ## How to Run